Retief Goosen: European Tour

-2001: The first U.S. Open
+PGA Tour

-Goosen was in contention in the U.S. Open at Southern Hills CC in 2001 all week, and battled Mark Brooks and Stewart Cink during the final round.
+Goosen was in contention in the U.S. Open at Southern Hills Country Club in 2001 all week, and battled Mark Brooks and Stewart Cink during the final round.
 After Brooks had posted 4 under par, and Goosen was at 5 under coming up 18, Cink had a chance to win until he three-putted the 71st hole, leaving the battle for the trophy a two-man race between Brooks and Goosen.
 After Goosen hit his approach to 12 feet on 18, he had 2 putts to win and victory seemed imminent.
 Goosen put his first putt past the hole and was left with 22 inches for victory, but pushed the second putt across the right edge of the cup and was forced to make a putt longer than the one previous to force a playoff with Brooks.

 Goosen won the Monday 18-hole playoff by 2 strokes with an even-par 70 and Brooks shooting a 2-over-par 72.
 It was Goosen's first victory on U.S. soil.
 He finished 47th on the PGA Tour money list with over $1,047,000 in a restricted season shared between the PGA and European Tours.

-2002–2003

 Goosen won the European Tour Order of Merit for a second straight year for a season that included a win at the Johnnie Walker Classic by a margin of 8 strokes.
 He had eight other top-10s on the season, two runner-up finishes, including a 2nd place to Tiger Woods at The Masters.
 Goosen won the money title in the end by a slim margin over Northern Ireland's Darren Clarke.
 Goosen also had his second win in the U.S. at the BellSouth Classic in April on the PGA Tour.

 In 2003, Goosen won his second Trophee Lancome title in its final playing.
 It was his lone win on the European Tour in 2003, though he had five other top-10s on the season.
 2003 was the first season where he played most of his events in the United States.
 He picked up his 3rd tour win at the Chrysler Championship in October.
 His 2003 season included 17 of 19 cuts made, 9 top-10s, a win and over $3,100,000 in earnings.
 Goosen played in the Presidents Cup for the International team where he scored 3 points for the week that ended with a tie because Tiger Woods and Ernie Els were involved in a playoff that was not over at sundown, so captains Gary Player and Jack Nicklaus decided that the 2003 matches would be a draw.